non-tech-stuff/life-flow/datastructure.md

 - Meant for todos, getting things done
 - Has awesome UI, UI
 - First class support for nested todos, custom attributes, and a once place (Settings > Custom Attributes) to manage them.
-- First class support for repetitive tasks
-- Archive feature
+- Archive feature doesn't work, this can be achieved using an extra attribute, an extra list and 3 automations.
 - Used at work
   > 4. Why use Height.app only for todo parts - Why not keep a list of frustrations and ideas there itself, instead of Notion?
   >    Height is the best for todos.
 But saving ideas there doesn't seem good, since it's mostly data not something directly actionable.